-BAK Public Studies offer critical insights into theoretical foundations and concrete actualizations of art as public practice.
-Understanding art in relation to both theory and social action, BAK Public Studies form a space for collective thinking, imagining, and acting in parallel to BAK’s politically-driven and theoretically-informed research, discourse, exhibitions, and publications.
+BAK Studies (formerly BAK Public Studies) offer critical insights into theoretical foundations and concrete actualizations of art as public practice.
+Understanding art in relation to both theory and social action, BAK Studies form a space for collective thinking, imagining, and acting in parallel to BAK’s politically-driven and theoretically-informed research, discourse, exhibitions, and publications.
 The introductory course, Art and Politics, consists of six weekly sessions on how and where art meets the political at present.
 The introductory course takes a broad view on artistic production, institutions, and publics and attempts to build a critical vocabulary through which to reshape understanding and practice of art in the face of present global challenges.
 The subject-specific courses offer more concentrated learning trajectories so as to allow for an in-depth study of concrete problematics.